pocomane/retro-console-games/README.md

 I added some note after some title e.g. the english name for a japan-only game.
 More important I use the following labels to highlight some games.

-- `dubt` - First candidates for elimination
-- `good` - Good game (subsidiary games are skipped)
+- `very good` - Very good games; subsidiary games are skipped.
-- `best` - Very good, play this ones first (redundant games are skipped)
+- `best` - Top games for the system, play this ones first; redundant games are skipped.

 -- TODO : the following will be removed soon after the rest of the labelling is complete

-- `good/best` - like `best`, but due to redundance (more of the same) only someones should be selected; the others should be labelled as 'good'
+- `very good+` - candidate to get the `best` label
+- `very good-` - candidate to lost the `good` label
 - An indicative positional index

 -- TODO : better explanation, more label